 A high-protein vegan diet doesn’t have to be complicated.
 In our recipe database, you’ll find a bunch of colorful recipe ideas for every taste and goal.

-Here are our seven favorite vegan recipes that are also good sources of protein: easy to prepare, healthy, varied, and, most importantly, super delicious.
+Here are our favorite vegan recipes that are also good sources of protein: easy to prepare, healthy, varied, and, most importantly, super delicious.